Odžaci: Demographics

-According to the last official census done in 2011, the municipality of Odžaci has 30,154 inhabitants.
+According to the census done in 2011, the municipality of Odžaci has 30,154 inhabitants.

 Ethnic groups

 Ethnically, the municipality is mixed, with 25,077 Serbs (83.16%) being the majority, followed by 1,188 Hungarians (3.94%), 1,035 Romani (3.43%), 835 Slovaks (2.77%) and others.
 Settlements with Serb ethnic majority are: Odžaci, Bački Brestovac, Bački Gračac, Deronje, Karavukovo, Ratkovo, and Srpski Miletić.
 The settlement with Hungarian ethnic majority is Bogojevo.
 Ethnically mixed settlement with relative Slovak majority is Lalić.

 The ethnic composition of the municipality:

 Economy

 The textile industry, chemical industry and agricultural machine industry are developed in Odžaci.

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Culture

 The annual International Multimedial Art Festival (IMAF) is held in Odžaci since 1998.

 Sport

 The first football team in Odžaci was founded in 1919 by the name "Odžaci sport club", and in 1928 a tennis club was founded which was one of the favorites in the tennis competitions then in the country.
 The tennis club had 5 tennis courts.
 Between the two wars the Falcon society part of Falcons Kingdom of Yugoslavia worked in Odžaci and a Falcon rally was held.